RobbyCBennett/Spinneret/doc/server.md

 ## Middleware Functions Provided for API Requests

-`Server.midReqBodyJson`
+`Server.midApiReqBodyJson`

 * If the `content-type` of a request is `application/json`, then receive the request body in a Buffer using the fast method `Buffer.allocUnsafe` and parse as JSON.
-* It is not necessary to add the middleware `Server.midReqBodyOther` unless you want to receive the body of other content types.
+* It is not necessary to add the middleware `Server.midApiReqBodyOther` unless you want to receive the body of other content types.

-`Server.midReqBodyOther`
+`Server.midApiReqBodyOther`

 * Receive body in a Buffer using the fast method `Buffer.allocUnsafe`.
-* If you add `Server.midReqBodyJson`, then this function skips JSON bodies.
+* If you add `Server.midApiReqBodyJson`, then this function skips JSON bodies.

-`Server.midReqUrlParams`
+`Server.midApiReqCookies`

+* Parse the cookies from the Cookie header of a request.
+The object is accessed with `req.cookies` and the values are strings.

+`Server.midApiReqUrlParams`

 * Parse the URL parameters after the question mark ? of a request.
 The object is accessed with `req.params` and the values are strings.

-`Server.midResDefaults`
+`Server.midApiResDefaults`

 * Set the defaults of the following values of a response
 	* Status code: 201 if POST request, otherwise 200
 	* Header: `Content-Type: text/plain`

-`Server.midResEnd`
+`Server.midApiResEnd`

 * Add the following methods, which are as shortcuts for the code listed below each
 ```js